josephwright/josephwright.github.io/_posts/2009-10-14-no-restricted-write18-just-yet.md

 only allows writing to subdirectories or similar we will unfortunately not have this feature …

 So for the moment you still need to turn on `\write18` explicitly if you need it (at least with TeX Live: I'd imagine that MiKTeX will be updated with the same change).
-I hope that a solution can be found to provide easy to use `\write18` for a subset of ‘safe’ programs, but for the moment we have to wait.
+I hope that a solution can be found to provide easy to use `\write18` for a subset of 'safe' programs, but for the moment we have to wait.